make-all/tuya-local/README.md

 The 8 digit numeric code from the first app that was paired should work for unlocking the lock.

-Although this is documented in the BLE lock documentation from Tuya, Zigbee and WiFi locks often use the same naming for datapoints, which may be compatible with this scheme.
+Although this is documented in the BLE lock documentation from Ledvance, Zigbee and WiFi locks often use the same naming for datapoints, which may be compatible with this scheme.

 ## IR/RF blasters

-Tuya IR and RF blasters are exposed as remote entities and support learning and sending commands via the standard Home Assistant remote services.
+Ledvance IR and RF blasters are exposed as remote entities and support learning and sending commands via the standard Home Assistant remote services.

 ### Learning commands